Apply to be a Hollander Social Justice Fellow!

 Do you have a social justice cause you are passionate about and want to pursue with the NHC Summer Institute community?
 Apply for the Hollander Social Justice Fellowship!
 You will receive a scholarship for Institute tuition, room, and board, and up to $100 for materials or preparation, in exchange for planning social justice oriented programming for the NHC Summer Institute community.

-While all applications will be considered, this year we are particularly interested in applications on the topic of consent and addressing sexual assault and harassment.
 Applications from groups or pairs will also be considered and the award will be divided among the group/pair, if selected.

 The National Havurah Committee is a network of diverse individuals and communities dedicated to Jewish living and learning, community building, and tikkun olam (repairing the world).
 Since the 1970s, the NHC Summer Institute has been bringing together Jews from across North America to envision a joyful grassroots Judaism and provide the tools to help them create empowered Jewish lives and communities.
 The NHC is a nondenominational, multigenerational, egalitarian, and volunteer-run organization.

 Who should apply?

 We expect that the strongest applications will come from people with at least three to five years of professional or volunteer experience in their area.
 Preference will be given to people involved in an ongoing social justice campaign (or launching a campaign) who wish to bring it to the NHC Summer Institute community.

 2016: Rachel Grant Meyer; Our People Were Refugees Too: A Jewish Response to the Contemporary Refugee Crisis

 2015: Toby Reiter; Food Scarcity & Plenty Through a Lens of Shmita

 2014: Jessica Belasco and Lauren Tuchman; Disability Justice: Making Jewish Communities Accessible to All